 4. Before Pandemic, what were the most common challenges you were facing with teens?

-Many of the same issues I see now were present before the pandemic as well.
+Many of the same issues I see in teenage brain now were present before the pandemic as well.
 Teenagers still face difficulties figuring out who they are and who they want to be.

 Although loneliness has been exacerbated due to mandated isolation protocols, teens have had a hard time before the pandemic too.

 Helping teens navigate issues or getting them to a professional to find help is paramount to their development and success in getting to the next stage of life – adulthood.

 5. What can you advise to parents with post pandemic teens problems?